Key Takeaways

 What's my potential recovery?

-Each participant can recover their individual unpaid wages plus liquidated damages — potentially doubling the amount — plus a share of attorney fees and costs.
+Each participant can recover their individual unpaid wages plus liquidated damages — potentially doubling the wage amount if the employer cannot establish a good-faith defense.
+For prevailing plaintiffs, the FLSA requires the court to award a reasonable attorney fee and costs.
 The exact recovery depends on your hours worked, rate of pay, and the period of violation.
 An attorney can calculate your estimated individual recovery based on your specific circumstances.

 Employer Stealing Wages?